sakshi0210/All-my-c-programs/README.md

-# All-my-c-programs
+# All-my-python-programs
-This repo includes all c programs done by me
+This repo includes all python programs done by me